mevichitra/Todo-List/README.md

 1. On the homepage, you will see the list of existing tasks (if any).
 2. To add a new task, click on the "Add Task" button and enter the task description.
-3. To update a task, click on the task you want to edit and modify the description in the input field.
-4. To delete a task, click on the task you want to remove and click the delete button.
 5. To mark a task as completed, click on the checkbox next to the task.
-6. To filter tasks, use the filter options available (e.g., "All", "Completed", "Pending").

 ## Contributions